-AVCHD/Blu-Ray is the 'transport stream' version of MPEG-2.
-It may contain video in MPEG-2 or H264/AVC compression.
-Its applications include HD playback on AVCHD-based camcorders and Sony's PlayStation 3 home game console.
+Transport Stream (MTS) may contain video in MPEG-2 or H264/AVC compression.
+Its applications include HD playback on AVCHD-based camcorders, AVCHD disc, or Blu-ray disc.

 Click the preset that best meets your needs; or choose Custom, then click the Advanced button to open the Advanced Settings panel.